cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 .. highlight:: java

-While realtime programs such as Flows normally require datasets with random access, batch-oriented programming paradigms like MapReduce are more suitable for data that can be read and written sequentially.
+While realtime programs such as Flows normally require datasets with random access, batch-oriented programming paradigms such as MapReduce are more suitable for data that can be read and written sequentially.
 The most prominent form of such data is an HDFS file, and MapReduce is highly optimized for such files.
 CDAP's abstraction for files is the FileSet Dataset.